sirupsen/logrus/README.md

 # Logrus

-Logrus is a simple, opinionated structured logging package for Go which is completely API compatible with the standard library logger.
+Logrus is a structured logger for Go, completely API compatible with the standard library logger.

 Nicely color-coded in development (when a TTY is attached, otherwise just plain text):